wacncontent/techcontent/articles/test-new-anchor.md

 - Tasks must not form a cycle.
 - The value parameter that you pass to JobInputAsset or JobOutputAsset represents the index value for an Asset.
 The actual Assets are defined in the InputMediaAssets and OutputMediaAssets navigation properties on the Job entity definition.

->[AZURE.NOTE] Because Media Services is built on OData v3, the individual assets in InputMediaAssets and OutputMediaAssets navigation property collections are referenced through a "__metadata : uri" name-value pair.
+>[!NOTE] Because Media Services is built on OData v3, the individual assets in InputMediaAssets and OutputMediaAssets navigation property collections are referenced through a "__metadata : uri" name-value pair.

 - InputMediaAssets maps to one or more Assets you have created in Media Services.
 OutputMediaAssets are created by the system.
 They do not reference an existing asset.
 - OutputMediaAssets can be named using the assetName attribute.
 If this attribute is not present, then the name of the OutputMediaAsset will be whatever the inner text value of the <outputAsset> element is with a suffix of either the Job Name value, or the Job Id value (in the case where the Name property isn't defined).
 For example, if you set a value for assetName to "Sample", then the OutputMediaAsset Name property would be set to "Sample".
 However, if you did not set a value for assetName, but did set the job name to "NewJob", then the OutputMediaAsset Name would be "JobOutputAsset(value)_NewJob".